SherG/tester1/site/content/contact/_index.md

 ---
 <h3 class="f4 b lh-title mb2">Let's talk</h3>

-<a href="https://calendly.com/isfny/15min" target="blank" style="color: #f32">Book a free phone consultation</a> with owner Francisco Villalobos.
+We invite you to book a <a href="https://calendly.com/isfny/15min" target="blank" style="color: #f32">free phone consultation</a> with owner Francisco Villalobos.

-Or fill out the form below with any questions about our fitness program.
+Or fill out the form below.

 Don’t be shy, drop us a line!